 - Train Teams

 Provide training and resources for teams to familiarize themselves with Kubernetes orchestration, networking, and security models.
+The official Kubernetes documentation is an excellent starting point.

 - Plan Phased Migrations